Helmut Lang: 41.1595° N, 73.3882° W, curated by Todd von Ammon

 ABOUT THE CURATOR

-Todd von Ammon is a gallerist, curator and writer based in Washington, DC.
-Curated projects have included Botanica at Berggruen Gallery in San Francisco, Wormwood at Ellis King Gallery in Dublin, VBS at The Helen Frankenthaler Gallery at Bennington College in Vermont and 100 Sculptures at Anonymous Gallery in Mexico City.
-Todd recently opened his own gallery, von ammon co., in the Georgetown area of DC where he has presented solo exhibitions of work by Tabor Robak, Jacob Kassay and Helmut Lang as well as a group exhibition entitled Focus Group.
-He is a regular contributor to CURA Magazine and a member of The Independent Curators International.
+Todd von Ammon is a gallerist, curator and writer based in Washington DC. von Ammon recently opened his own gallery, von ammon co., in Washington DC where he has presented solo exhibitions of work by Catherine Czudej, Helmut Lang, Jacob Kassay and Tabor Robak, as well as a group exhibition titled Focus Group.
+As an independent curator, von Ammon has produced group exhibitions internationally.
+He is also a regular contributor to CURA magazine.